 Morning: Kayaking On The Gorgeous Water

-On Day 2, it is time to get out on the gorgeous water!
+On Day 2 of your Dubrovnik 2 day itinerary, it is time to get out on the gorgeous water!
 The Adriatic sea is known for its beautiful, clear water, so you must spend some time out on it.
 Even though I visited Dubrovnik as part of a sailing holiday on the Dalmatian Coast, I still was keen to get out on the water around Dubrovnik!

 If you’re hiring a kayak by the hour, I’d recommend 3 hours to get around Lokrum island and around the city walls.